DevMiloo/Melpo-verifier/README.md

 1.  **Server Configuration:**

-    -   Includes channel IDs, role IDs, and other server-specific settings.
+    -   Includes channel IDs, role IDs, verification questions, content of customisable messages.
-    -   **Retention Period:** Retained until the bot is removed from the server or the `/reset` command is executed by a server administrator.
+    -   **Retention Period:** Retained until 7 days after the bot is removed from the server or the `/reset` command is executed by a server administrator.
 2.  **Invite Logs:**

     -   Tracks the invite link used by a user to join the server.